dxwayne/NGSL/docs/source/queries.rst

 differ.
 Databases require exact matches, and to these ends require a process to assure data integrity and referential integrity.
 The astrometric positions are not precise, and 'neighborhood' (cone) are required.
-Target names have various assumptions built in: e.g.: occasional use of two spaces rather than one.
+Target names have various assumptions built in e.g.\: occasional use of two spaces rather than one.
 While the brain can accommodate the difference -- machines trip over the mis-step.